renjithgk/javaTest/level3/Customer-journey/README.md

 ### Assessment Objective

-1. Able to to work with Java &  MVC
+1. Able to work with Java &  MVC
 2. Able to design a sample ReST API using spring-boot
 3. Able to write unit test and documentation